Online Trading Starts Here

 Let’s consider buying in the EUR futures market.
 Unlike the decentralized Forex market, the Chicago Mercantile Exchange where EUR futures are traded – their dynamics rather accurately repeat spot EUR/USD rates – allows users to analyze trading volumes in much more detail through footprint charts.

-Buying in ICT
+Buying in ICTBuying in ICT

 Numbers on the footprint show:(1) – The price drops and the selling pressure increases (note the red clusters) near a low in the Asian session.
 But despite the selling pressure at the candle’s low, the price closes in the middle.
 It could mean that Smart Money players are forming long positions by absorbing the sells of retail (usually losing) traders.(2) – The thin profile indicates an imbalance.
 This is the aforementioned FVG.(3) – The thin profile level is tested, and participants get a chance to enter long positions.